Controversy over ethnic and linguistic identity in Moldova: Self-identification and popular perceptions

-A survey published in 2002 by a Norwegian academic group led by Pål Kolstø found that ethnic self-identification as exclusively Romanian was very low in Moldova; only 12 of 762 people identified as exclusively Romanian.
+A survey published in 2002 by a Norwegian academic group led by Pål Kolstø found that ethnic self-identification as exclusively Romanian was very low in Moldova; only 12 of 762 people (1.6%) identified as exclusively Romanian.
 (The group did not interview any inhabitants of Transnistria.)
-On the question whether ethnic Moldovans differ from ethnic Romanians, 26% of the self-proclaimed Moldovans said "very different", 55% "somewhat different", and only 5% saw no difference.
+On the question of whether ethnic Moldovans differ from ethnic Romanians, 26% of the self-proclaimed Moldovans said "very different", 55% "somewhat different", and only 5% saw no difference.
 In contrast, on the question about the difference between the Moldovan and Romanian language, 53.5% saw no difference, 33.3% considered them "somewhat different", and 11% did not know.
 Kolstø et al. concluded that "Whatever the Romanian-speaking population of Moldavia used to regard themselves in the interwar period, the vast majority of them have now internalized a Moldovan ethnic identity."
 They noted however that this identity is only "weakly related" to language.

 A poll conducted in Moldova by IMAS-Inc Chișinău in October 2009 presented a somewhat detailed picture of the perception of identity inside the country.
 The participants were asked to rate the relationship between the identity of Moldovans and that of Romanians on a scale between 1 (entirely the same) to 5 (completely different).
 The poll shows that 26% of the entire sample, which includes all ethnic groups, claim the two identities are the same or very similar, whereas 47% claim they are different or entirely different.
 The results vary significantly among different categories of subjects.
 For instance, 33% of the young respondents (ages 18–29) chose the same or very similar, and 44% different or very different.
 Among the senior respondents (aged over 60), the corresponding figures were 18.5% and 53%.
-One of the largest deviation from the country average was among the residents of capital Chișinău, for whom the figures were 42% and 44%.
+One of the largest deviation from the country average was among the residents of the capital Chișinău, for whom the figures were 42% and 44%.
 The poll also shows that, compared to the national average (25%), people are more likely to perceive the two identities as the same or very similar if they are young (33%), are native speakers of Romanian (30%), have higher education (36%) or reside in urban areas (30%), especially in the capital city (42%).